Highly rated local moving companies for Colorado Springs to Las Vegas moves

 - Las Vegas is considered to be less safe than Colorado Springs with a score of 44.2 vs Colorado Springs’s 58.06.

-- Air quality in Las Vegas is good, and in Colorado Springs it's moderate.
+- Air quality in Las Vegas is Good, and in Colorado Springs it’s Moderate.

 - Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - State licensing: Movers that provide relocation services within the Silver State are subject to rules and regulations set forth by the Nevada Transportation Authority (NTA).
-The NTAโs aims include fostering economic growth and promoting efficient, safe, and reliable moving services around the state.
-Make sure the moving company you use has a license before hiring.
+The NTA’s aims include fostering economic growth and promoting efficient, safe, and reliable moving services around the state.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Nevada moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Nevada, visit the state’s public utilities commission.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Las Vegas.
+- Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to Las Vegas.
 Get started here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.Opt for Released Value Protection, the cost-free choice provided by movers, albeit with minimal coverage.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+Opt for Released Value Protection, the cost-free choice provided by movers, albeit with minimal coverage.
 Movers take responsibility for a maximum of 60 cents per pound per article.
 For instance, if your mover misplaced or damaged a valuable item like a 30-pound sculpture, you would only receive $18 (60 cents x 30 pounds).
-For comprehensive coverage of your items' full value, explore alternative options with your selected moving company or consider consulting a third-party insurance provider.
+For comprehensive coverage of your items’ full value, explore alternative options with your selected moving company or consider consulting a third-party insurance provider.

 Where to live in Las Vegas